Propelinear 1-perfect codes from quadratic functions: Preliminaries

 \section{Preliminaries}

-Let $F$ be a finite field of order $q$; let $F^n$ be the vector space of all $n$-words over the alphabet $F$.
+Let $F$ be a finite field of order $q$, where $q$ is a power of prime; let $F^n$ be the vector space of all words of length $n$ over the alphabet $F$.
 An arbitrary subset of $F^n$ is referred to as a code.
 A code is linear if it is a vector subspace of $F^n$.
 A code $C\subset F^n$ is called $1$-perfect if for every word $v$ from $F^n$ there is exactly one $c$ in $C$ agreeing with $v$ in at least $n-1$ positions.
+It is well known that $1$-perfect codes exist if and only if $n=(q^k-1)/(q-1)$ for some integer $k$, see e.g. \cite{MWS}.